2436238575/maadoctor/README.md

    - ERROR_TITLE: short Chinese title describing the error
    - ERROR_DESC: brief Chinese description of what this script detects
    - PATTERNS: list of regex patterns to match in log content
+   - TARGET_LOGS: list of target log filenames to check, or None for all logs
+     Example: ["asst.log", "gui.log"] or None

 2. Implement the check() function:
-   - Input: content (str) - the full text content of all log files concatenated
+   - Input: log_dir (str) - path to the directory containing extracted log files
    - Output: dict or None
    - Return None if no error pattern is detected
    - Return a dict with these keys if error is detected:
      {
        "code": ERROR_CODE,
        "title": ERROR_TITLE,
+       "detail": "在 {filename} 中检测到XXX (Chinese)",
-       "detail": "Specific details about what was found (Chinese)", "has_solution": True
+       "has_solution": True
      }

+3. Implement iter_log_files() helper to iterate through log files
-3. Use re.search() with re.IGNORECASE for pattern matching
+4. Use re.search() with re.IGNORECASE for pattern matching
-4. Only use Python standard library (re, os, json, etc.)
+5. Only use Python standard library (re, os, json, etc.)
-5. Keep the script simple and focused on one specific error type
+6. Keep the script simple and focused on one specific error type

 Example structure:
 """EXXX: 错误标题 - 检测脚本"""
+import os
 import re

 ERROR_CODE = "EXXX"